DFHack/dfhack/LUA_API.rst

   Use a negative ``quantity`` field value to auto-compute the amount from the size of the building.

+* ``dfhack.buildings.deconstruct(building)``

+  Destroys the building, or queues a deconstruction job.
+  Returns *true* if the building was destroyed and deallocated immediately.

 More high-level functions are implemented in lua and can be loaded by ``require('dfhack.buildings')``.
 See ``hack/lua/dfhack/buildings.lua``.